 After MANY years of reviewing ukuleles, it's finally happened.
-AT LAST we have a Fender brand ukulele on the reviews bench.
+AT LAST we have a Fender brand musical instrument on the reviews bench.
 Their new Fender Montecito Koa Tenor ukulele.

 Anyway, the Montecito, is part of a new range of ukuleles launched by Fender in 2017.
 Their range generally seems to have been shunk down to a smaller number, now being made up of a selection named after Californian beaches, and ranging from the simple cheap entry level laminates to the more expensive solid wood models.
 The Montecito (named after a beach near Santa Barbara) sits at the upper end of the range in terms of specification.
 Don't get too wistful about those Californian names, this, like all Fender ukuleles is made in Indonesia.
 And you know - ukuleles, beaches, how delightfully stereotypical...
 Incidentally, this specification appears to be almost the same as their previous Fender Nohea koa tenor, but more on that in a moment.